What Do Dogs Like? 15 Things Your Pup Really Wants from You

 Lindsay Helms/Shutterstock

 Dogs like to know what’s expected of them and what they can expect from you, so they crave consistency with the house rules, Askeland says.
-“Often humans don’t realize they are giving dogs mixed signals about appropriate behavior and this confuses dogs,” she explains.
+“Often humans don’t realize they are giving dogs mixed signals about appropriate behavior, and this confuses dogs,” she explains.
 “If you don’t want your dog to jump up on you, then you should never pet them when they jump up.”
-Dogs love consistency, in everything!
-You’ll be praising these wire-haired dogs because they are just too cute.
+Dogs love consistency in everything!

 Dog